peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

 ### Invert
-    public static EDecimal Invert​(EDecimal ed1, EContext ec) Performs a logical NOT operation on a decimal numbers in the form of a <i>
+    public static EDecimal Invert​(EDecimal ed1, EContext ec) Performs a logical NOT operation on an arbitrary-precision decimal number in the form of a <i> logical operand </i> .
+A <code>logical operand</code> is a non-negative base-10 number with an Exponent property of 0 and no other base-10 digits than 0 or 1 (examples include <code>01001</code> and
- logical operand </i> .
-A <code>logical operand</code> is a non-negative base-10 number with an Exponent property of 0 and no other base-10 digits than 0 or 1 (examples include <code>01001</code> and <code>111001</code> ,
+ <code>111001</code> , but not <code>02001</code> or <code>99999</code>).
+The logical
- but not <code>02001</code> or <code>99999</code>).
-The logical NOT operation sets each digit of the result to 1 if the corresponding digit is 0, and to 0 otherwise; it can set no more digits than the maximum precision, however.
+ NOT operation sets each digit of the result to 1 if the corresponding digit is 0, and to 0 otherwise; it can set no more digits than the maximum precision, however.
 For example, if the maximum precision is 8 digits, then <code>NOT 111010 = 11000101</code>

 **Parameters:**

 * <code>ed1</code> - The logical operand to the logical NOT operation.

-* <code>ec</code> - A context that specifies the maximum precision of arbitrary-precision numbers.
+* <code>ec</code> - An arithmetic context to control the maximum precision of arbitrary-precision numbers.
 If a logical operand passed to this method has more digits than the maximum precision specified in this context, the operand's most significant digits that exceed that